Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Ten months after their formation in October 2018, SLOWNER from Recife, PE (Brazil) serve up a five-song, self-titled EP deserving of our recognition.
+Ten months after their formation in October 2018, SLOWNER from Recife, PE (Brazil) serves up a five-song, self-titled EP deserving of our recognition.

 Arriving back during the middle of this past July, the eponymous début effort contains an intoxicating elixir of stoner / desert rock with both traditional elements and contemporary ones.
 The band – Lucas (guitar, vocals), Issac (guitar), Renata (bass), and Gabriel (drums) – toss in various kinds of enhancing elements with touches of psych-rock, doom, sludge, and more to boot.

 After the cranking of a car engine gets things underway on “Any Street,” we find ourselves subjected to rich, thickened riffs with flavorful grooves to guide us.
-To me, there is a laid back feeling permeating things, as if the band feel no pressure to perform, yet perform impressively they do.
-There is an ever-present fuzzy quality enveloping the music as it pushes its way forward, giving things a gritty underbelly, while up on top are solid, clean vocals.
+To me, there is a laid-back feeling permeating things, as if the band feels no pressure to perform, yet perform impressively they do.
+There is an ever-present fuzzy quality enveloping the music as it pushes its way forward, giving things a gritty underbelly, while up on top is solid, clean vocals.

 Our fearless foursome tap into an energy source for song two, “Split,” for the most part a powered-up, charging number.
 Along its path, we take a detour once or twice and they yield some profusely exuberant moments of groove and doom.
 Be careful where you might possibly find yourself jamming this one though, for there are a few strategically placed F-bombs delivered in its midst… along with a damn fine guitar solo.

 Track three turns out to be one of the strongest songs presented, the lysergically-laced “Insomnia.”
 Within a crawling haze of opiated headiness held in place by rumbling bass lines, the eventual guitar generated grooves take us places.
 Deliberately paced with protracted passages taking place, they alternate between displays that contain musical molasses, and ones a bit more manic.